 The pelvic floor.
 It may sound like a stop on a hospital elevator but, the pelvic floor is actually a very important area of the body that controls many of our daily functions.
-Strong and healthy pelvic floor muscles lead to good sexual health and reproductive function.
+Strong and healthy pelvic floor muscles lead to good feminine health and reproductive function.
 It is responsible for supporting our cervix, urethra, anus, bladder, and other lower organs.

 Countless women think that peeing when they sneeze, run, or jump is a normal part of life that they have to live with.
 Yet, urinary incontinence is something that we don’t have to suffer with.